Transactions overview

 Example

-The following shows how to use a read-only transaction to get consistent data for two reads at the same timestamp:
+The following example shows how to use a read-only transaction to get consistent data for two reads at the same timestamp:

 C++